 Without knowing which metrics to track and how to leverage your data, the visualizations and dashboards in your DCIM or data center monitoring software are nothing more than pretty pictures.
 So, what are some of the metrics and analytics you should consider for data center power monitoring?
 Your dashboards and Key Performance Indicators (KPIs) will vary based on your objectives, but most modern data centers can benefit from tracking and analyzing the following:

 - Power Usage Effectiveness.
+Although some organizations are moving away from PUE as a key energy metric, data center power monitoring experts still consider it useful.
 Power Usage Effectiveness (PUE) is a measurement of the total energy of the data center divided by the IT energy consumption.
 The Department of Energy spotlights PUE as a key metric for data center energy management and performance assessment.
 For the same reason, PUE is included among five key efficiency metrics measured in the Data Center Optimization Initiative (DCOI).

 - Power capacity trends and analysis.
 A lack of visibility into when you need more power capacity can make it difficult to keep energy costs down while maintaining uptime.
 Trending power capacity over time can help you forecast your power consumption more accurately, so you’ll have a more accurate window of when you’ll run out of capacity and won’t have to order more at a premium price or on short notice.
 Combine this with failover simulation analysis to ascertain whether you have enough resources to handle a failover situation and eliminate outage concerns.